johnosbb/Artificial-intelligence/LLMs/ReadMe.md

 ![Chess Example](./Resources/ChessExample.png)

-System 2 thinking is analogous to how we might consider a chess move when we had unlimited time.
+System 2 thinking is analogous to how we might consider a chess move when we have unlimited time to consider the move.

 ![Accuracy](./Resources/ConvertTimeIntoAccuracy.png)

 The challenge is to get LLMs to use system 2 thinking.
-We would like to be able to allow LLms the time to prioritize accuracy.
+We would like to be able to allow LLMs the time to prioritize accuracy.
 This would require the LLM to create a tree of thoughts and reflect, evaluate different options and reframe the solutions.

 ![Self Improvement](./Resources/SelfImprovement.png)